Applying for post-graduation work permit

 7) Results of a recognized test taken within the last two years on the four language skills (listening, speaking, reading, and writing), which demonstrate at least level 7 proficiency according to the Canadian Language Benchmarks.
 You can demonstrate your language proficiency in the official language of your choice, either English or French.

 If you decide to demonstrate your French proficiency, make sure to choose one of the only two tests recognized for that language: TCF Canada or TEF Canada.
-Here is a list of learning centres in the Québec City area that offer these French tests: Be Bilingual, Edu-inter French immersion school, Cégep de Valleyfield (tests offered at Cégep de Lévis), and Collège Stanislas.
+Here is a list of learning centres in the Québec City area that offer these French tests: Université Laval School of Languages, Be Bilingual, Edu-inter French immersion school, Cégep de Valleyfield (tests offered at Cégep de Lévis), and Collège Stanislas.
 The tests are also available in other regions of Québec and around the world.
+The tests are also available in other regions of Québec (such as Trois-Rivières) and around the world.

 If you decide to demonstrate your English proficiency, make sure to choose one of the only three tests recognized for that language: CELPIP General, IELTS General Training, or PTE Core.